14 Uncertainty

 incentive -0.0003612364 0.0004362886

 In all marginaleffects functions, there is a vcov argument that allows us to report various types of robust standard errors.
-When, that argument is omitted, this function returns counterfactual comparisons with classical standard errors.
+When that argument is omitted, marginaleffects returns estimates with classical standard errors.
+To report heteroskedasticity consistent standard errors instead, we simply add vcov.
+For example, the next line of code returns an estimate of the average counterfactual comparison (risk difference) with heteroskedasticity-consistent standard error.

 avg_comparisons(mod, vcov = "HC0")